 A writer from the age of six, Jenn Ashton was first published when she was fourteen.
 She has written fiction, non-fiction and children’s books as well as editorials and articles for periodicals and journals.
-She sits on the board of the Federation of BC Writers and the Indigenous Writer’s Collective.
-Jenn is a graduate [...]
+She is a member of The Writers Union of Canada, The Creative Nonfiction Collective Society, The North Shore Authors Collection, […]

 Emma L.R.
 Hogg is a born writer.
 After graduating from the University of Guelph, she began work on the first of six novels she self-published.
 Her poetry has been published in Carousel magazine and her fifth novel, The Fourth Wall (2015) was shortlisted for the Whistler Independent Book Award for Fiction.
 Her next book, […]